 For a long term relationship with the customer, both sides need to be clear as to whether the association is viable on both ends.
 The key to this is making sure the customer knows what you offer and has to know-how on the company’s communication and work with previous customers.
 It is pretty similar to how you would approach buying a new gadget or vehicle.
 You research how it works and whether it suits your needs.
 Take a similar approach with your customers, let them know what you offer and set attainable expectations before signing on.
 Check out this testimonial page to get an idea of how they can be used.

 # Ask for Customer Feedback and Work Towards Implementing It

 There’s no way of increasing customer retention without reducing customer churn.
 To be able to make people continue their relationship with your company, you first need to know why they leave.
 Make use of Net Promoter Score software to track customer trends and collect actionable feedback.

-The availability of survey tools has made it easier to access templates for net promoter scores and other customer metrics.
+The availability of best survey tools has made it easier to access templates for net promoter scores and other customer metrics.
 Use the opinions and feedback from customers to resolve issues at the earliest.
 Once you identify and address issues that make customers leave, your customer retention rate will show significant growth.

 # Build a Customer Loyalty Program

 Nothing makes customers stay more than providing them with additional value.
-This can be done through the channels of customer loyalty or rewards.
+This can be done through the channels of customer loyalty programs or rewards.
 Loyalty bonuses, gamification, user-generated content are simple but effective tools you can use to increase customer retention.
 Cultivating loyalty does not have to be only about rewards for purchases or advocacy.
 It can involve sending customers surprise packages and gifts based on their interests to celebrate mutual achievement.
 Loyalty is cultivated through these little things, and these little actions go a long way in ensuring a long-lasting relationship between you and your customers.